nysajain/AIML-Project-2--CollegeQ-A-Chatbot/README.md

 College Admission Q&A Bot

 Project Overview
 This project involves creating a chatbot, named AdmissionBot, to assist users with college admission-related queries.
 The bot is designed to answer questions about admission procedures, requirements, deadlines, and more.
-The project is divided into phases, with Phase 1 focusing on user interaction, contextual understanding, backend integration (optional), and robust error handling.

 Project Structure